yromano/quantum_sparse_coding/README.md

 ### Jupyter notebooks

-We provide Jupyter notebooks that cover a small-scale example, demonstrating the advantage of our QUBO formulation to the sparse coding problem.
-For demonstration purposes the code we provide runs on a classic computer. **It is important to emphasize that our QUBO problem can be minimized on quantum computers or other quantum-inspired solvers, see our paper [1] for larger-scale experiments.
-These are conducted on LightSolver's digital simulator [2].**
+We provide Jupyter notebooks that include small-scale examples to demonstrate the advantage of our QUBO approach to the sparse coding problem.
+For demonstration purposes the code we provide runs on a classic computer. **It is important to emphasize that the proposed QUBO problem can be minimized on quantum computers or other quantum-inspired solvers.
+In our paper [1] we run this approach on large-scale problems using LightSolver's digital simulator [2].**

 Binary sparse vectors: `Binary-Err-vs-NumSamples.ipynb` implements the proposed method with 1-bit representation for the unknown sparse $x$.
 We present the estimation error obtained as a function of the sample size.